 Observation is the foundation of any science.
-But understanding, analysing, processing and transforming it into data that transform everyday life is another history.
+But understanding, analysing, processing and transforming it into data that improve everyday life is another history.

 Human activities have reached a complexity level that is no longer possible to evaluate just from the ground.